xakur/soppusite/about.md

 layout: page
 title: About
 share-title: About | Slice of Power
 share-description: Slice of Power is here to provide emotional suppport to every unique individual who has chosen to visit this site.
-We aim to inspire every indvidual to be their own independent healer, through promoting self-love and self-healing.
+We aim to inspire every individual to be their own independent healer, through promoting self-love and self-healing.
 subtitle: Hi there, welcome in!
 ---